 The big reason to hold the Marriott Premier card over others is the 5x points on Marriott hotel spending.
 If you’re spending thousands of dollars a year at Marriott hotels, it’s a no brainer to hold this card.
 It’s also worth it if you’re really borderline on hitting elite status and will need the 15 credits toward elite status each year.

-But if you don’t, but still value earning Marriott Rewards points, consider this alternative.
+But if you don’t, but still value earning Marriott Rewards points, consider the Chase Sapphire Preferred Card as an alternative.